johnwcowan/r7rs-work/GeneralizedEqualCowan.md

 This proposal has been withdrawn.
-See [[http://srfi.schemers.org/srfi-128/srfi-128.html|SRFI 128]].
+See [SRFI 128](http://srfi.schemers.org/srfi-128/srfi-128.html).